Interpolatory $\mathcal{H}_2$-optimality Conditions for Structured Linear Time-invariant Systems: Time-delay Systems

 \section{Time-delay Systems}

-Beyond standard \ac{lti} systems~\eqref{eq:lti-fom}, dynamical systems with internal and/or input/output delays appear in many control systems (see, e.g.,~\cite{Fri14}). \Iac{lti} time-delay system with a single internal delay has the state-space form
+Beyond standard \ac{lti} systems~\eqref{eq:lti-fom}, dynamical systems with internal and/or input/output delays appear in many control systems (see, e.g.,~\cite{Fri14}).
+Here, we consider a time-delay \ac{strom} of the form

-where $\tau > 0$ is the internal delay.
-The system can contain more than one delay, but we focus on the single-delay case for {simplicity}.
-In these situations, where the original model to be approximated has a delay, it will be natural to consider a time-delay \ac{strom} of the form
+where $\hA_{\tau} \in \RRrr$ and $\tau > 0$ is the internal delay.
+We use $(\hA, \hA_{\tau}, \hB, \hC)$ to denote~\eqref{eq:td-rom}.
+The system can contain more than one delay, but we focus on the single-delay case for simplicity.
+The transfer function of the time-delay \ac{strom}~\eqref{eq:td-rom} is given by